Jim Woolfe

 I didn’t really get school and left with zero qualifications and got my first job in a warehouse for Moffat, a subsidiary of Trebor, the mint people.
 I loved work and became a very enthusiastic grafter.
 I was a right little gob shite, always clashing with my supervisor when he told me what to do, I don’t take orders very well.
 I can be fiercely independent which is both my greatest strength and my biggest failing.
 It has gotten me into bother quite a few times in my working life .
 I was always willing to help and built up a bond with the depot sales manager who gave me my break into sales.
 In the first 3 months I lost the three biggest accounts that I had but I kept at it and ended up in the development team tasked with introducing and developing confectionary, tobacco and convenience products into the Garage Forecourt sector.
 I loved Moffat but I kept being turned down for promotion even though I was over performing and hitting every target.
 It was hard but I decided that I had to leave.Key learnings : Work hard and be enthusiastic in all that you do and you will get results.Mistakes: Stayed too long due to a lack of confidence in my ability.

-Jim Woolfe Education Details
+Jim Woolfe education

-Frequently Asked Questions about Jim Woolfe
+Frequently asked questions about Jim Woolfe

 What company does Jim Woolfe work for?

-Jim Woolfe works for Five Notes Media Services Ltd
+Jim Woolfe works for Five Notes Media Services Ltd.

-What is Jim Woolfe's role at the current company?
+What is Jim Woolfe's role at Five Notes Media Services Ltd?

 What schools did Jim Woolfe attend?

-Jim Woolfe attended The John Warner School.
+Jim Woolfe holds In My Dreams,, I Was Never There from The John Warner School.